nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/email/index.md

 **Choosing the right database**

-At Gmail or Outlook scale, the database system is usually custom-made to reduce input/output operations per second (I0PS) [16], s this can easily become a major constraint in the system.
+At Gmail or Outlook scale, the database system is usually custom-made to reduce input/output operations per second (IOPS) [16], s this can easily become a major constraint in the system.
 Choosing the right database is not easy.
 It is helpful to consider all the options we have on the table before deciding the most suitable one.
 - Relational database.
 The main motivation behind this is to search through emails efficiently.
 We can build indexes for email header and body.
 With indexes, simple search queries are fast.
 However, relational databases are typically optimized for small chunks of data entries and are not ideal for large ones.
 A typical email is usually larger than a few KB and can easily be over 100KB when HTML is involved.
 You might argue that the BLOB data type is designed to support large data entries.
 However, search queries over unstructured BLOB data type are not efficient.
 So relational databases such as MySQL or PostgreSQL are not good fits.
 - Distributed object storage.
-Another potential solution is to store raw emails in cloud storage such as Amazon 53, which can be a good option for backup storage, but it's hard to efficiently support features such as marking emails as read, searching emails based on keywords, threading emails, etc.
+Another potential solution is to store raw emails in cloud storage such as Amazon S3, which can be a good option for backup storage, but it's hard to efficiently support features such as marking emails as read, searching emails based on keywords, threading emails, etc.
 - NoSQL databases.
 Google Bigtable is used by Gmail, so it's definitely a viable solution.
 However, Bigtable is not open sourced and how email search is implemented remains a mystery.
 Cassandra might be a good option as